 - Students must demonstrate serological evidence of immunity to Hepatitis B. For previously vaccinated individuals, serological testing must indicate immunity against Hepatitis B. For those who have not been previously vaccinated, a series of three vaccines must be completed.
 If the student does not have proof of titers he/she must submit documented proof of receiving the first vaccination prior to starting Nursing I. The second vaccination is to be given one month after receiving the first vaccination.
 The third vaccination is to be given approximately five months after the second.
-Evidence of the first administration must be provided to participate in any agency based clinical rotations. - O The student must submit documented proof of completing the Hepatitis B series six months from receiving the first Hepatitis B vaccination.
-Documented serological evidence of protection against hepatitis B (positive serology titer) must be provided two months following the third vaccination for those individuals undergoing initial vaccination. - o For non-responders or those who have not completed the series of hepatitis B vaccination, the individual should be considered susceptible to HBV and should be counseled regarding precautions and prevention methods to reduce exposure.
-Individuals may need to obtain HBIG prophylaxis for any known or probable exposure to hepatitis B (HBsAg) surface antigen positive blood. - o For all non-responders or individuals exempt from hepatitis B vaccination based on a valid healthcare provider recommendation, a vaccination waiver must be on file.
-Any individual, who has not completed the hepatitis B vaccination series and final serologic testing indicating immunity, must maintain a vaccination waiver on file.
-Students assume all risk and expenses associated with potential exposure during a clinical experience.
-Expense may also include testing in the event of exposure.
+Evidence of the first administration must be provided to participate in any agency based clinical rotations. - The student must submit documented proof of completing the Hepatitis B series six months from receiving the first Hepatitis B vaccination.
+Documented serological evidence of protection against Hepatitis B (positive serology titer) must be provided two months following the third vaccination for those individuals undergoing initial vaccination. - o For non-responders or those who have not completed the series of Hepatitis B vaccination, the individual should be considered susceptible to HBV and should be counseled regarding precautions and prevention methods to reduce exposure.
+Individuals may need to obtain HBIG prophylaxis for any known or probable exposure to Hepatitis B (HBsAg) surface antigen positive blood.